 Not long after Dorothy confronts Jean about the affair (and Dorothy is a lot calmer about it than most spouses would be), Jean and Hakim end their fling.
 But the wheels have already been set in motion for the FBI to make Jean’s life miserable.
 She’s followed everywhere she goes, and she knows her house is bugged.
 And one day when she’s away at work, a bumbling FBI agent kills her Chihuahua because the dog won’t stop yapping when the agent is snooping around the house.

 Speaking of FBI agents, the movie wastes a lot of time showing the personal lives of Jack and Carl.
 Jack’s wife Linette (played by Margaret Qualley) is a medical student who becomes increasingly disturbed by the signs that the FBI is harassing Jean Seberg.
 How does she know?
-Because Jack brings home FBI files that show the FBI is stalking Jean, and leaves them indiscreetly out on the kitchen table.
-When she asks about these files, he snaps at her and tells her it’s none of her business.
+Because Jack brings home FBI files that show the FBI is stalking Jean, and her leaves this paperwork indiscreetly out on the kitchen table.
+When Linette asks Jack about these files, he snaps at her and tells her it’s none of her business.
 There are also a few unnecessary scenes of Jack and Linette socializing with friends.

 Meanwhile, Carl is every bit the jerk at home as he is on the job.
 His wife and young daughter cringe in fear when he loses his temper, which is pretty much any time they don’t do what he tells them to do.
 It turns out that Carl has a particular hatred of left-wingers because his adult son (who lives in San Francisco) has become a radical hippie.
 Did viewers really need to know all of this information for fictional characters?
 No.